-an ear must listen; we can hardly picture the Holy Spirit as a submitted servant in the same letter!
-Yes, Jesus said in Joh 15.26 that He would send the Spirit, but He also said that the Spirit "proceeds from the Father," and in Joh 14.26 that the Father would send the Spirit (cf. Gal 4.6).
-Furthermore, in the gospels we see the Spirit leading Christ (Mat 4.1).
-Yes, Jesus said in Joh 16.13 that the Spirit would not speak from Himself, but Jesus also said in Joh 5.19 that He, the Son, could do nothing from Himself.
+With this in mind, we must see the awkwardness of Christ using such a tone of subordination were He referring to the Holy Spirit in Revelation 3.1.
+The Holy Spirit is the One speaking in Christ, and the One to Whom anyone who has an ear must listen; we can hardly picture the Holy Spirit as a submitted servant in the same letter!
+Yes, Jesus said in Jn 15.26 that He would send the Spirit, but He also said that the Spirit "proceeds from the Father," and in Jn 14.26 that the Father would send the Spirit (cf. Ga 4.6).
+Furthermore, in the gospels we see the Spirit leading Christ (Mt 4.1).
+Yes, Jesus said in Jn 16.13 that the Spirit would not speak from Himself, but Jesus also said in Jn 5.19 that He, the Son, could do nothing from Himself.
 Without diminishing the distinctions between the Persons of the Trinity, we must recognize their eternal mutualities and admit that the Scriptures never picture one Person of the Trinity "lording it over" another Person of the Godhead.
-Though Jesus spoke of sending the Spirit (Joh 15.26), and of the Spirit glorifying Him and of the Spirit disclosing that which belongs to the Father and the Son (Joh 16.14-15), Jesus never spoke of the Spirit as a servant but as a partner in divine ministry.
-Though Jesus was anointed by and full of the Holy Spirit (Luk 4.1,18), He never claimed to "have" the Holy Spirit in the sense of having authority over Him, nor even in the sense of being filled with Him.
+Though Jesus spoke of sending the Spirit (Jn 15.26), and of the Spirit glorifying Him and of the Spirit disclosing that which belongs to the Father and the Son (Jn 16.14-15), Jesus never spoke of the Spirit as a servant but as a partner in divine ministry.
+Though Jesus was anointed by and full of the Holy Spirit (Lk 4.1,18), He never spoke in terms of "having" the Holy Spirit, in the sense of having authority over Him or in any other sense.
 We should also note that, generally speaking, the one anointing is greater than the one being anointed.

-Therefore, while the statement of Rev 3.1, that Christ "has the seven spirits of God," does mean that Christ exercises authority over the seven spirits, all the commentators who interpret this as meaning that Christ "exercises authority" or has "divine control" over the Holy Spirit have read a radically foreign idea into the text.
+Therefore, while the statement of Revelation 3.1, that Christ "has the seven spirits of God," does mean that Christ exercises authority over the seven spirits, all the commentators who interpret this as meaning that Christ "exercises authority"33 or has "divine control"34 over the Holy Spirit have read a biblically foreign idea into the text.

-Interpreting Interpretations Is Madness
+Problem 7: Interpreting Interpretations Is Madness